Lyndhurst Infant School is a Beach School!

 We were very lucky this year to receive a visit from Jenny, Rob and Trevor from British Divers Marine Life Rescue(BDMLR), an organisation dedicated to the rescue and well being of all marine animals in distress around the UK.

 Our children learnt about the work that BDMLR carry out and had the opportunity to take part in a seal and dolphin rescue re-enactment.
 We collected loose change each day for a week in our classes and raised over £300 for BDMLR.
 Amazing!
 Well done to Turtle Class who raised the most amount of money and enjoyed a treat to celebrate.

 Beachwatch Beach Clean June 2018

-Some Year 2 children participated in 'Beachwatch' with the Marine Conservation Society at the end of June.
+Some Year 2 children participated in 'Beachwatch' with the Marine Conservation Society last year.
 They held their own 'Beach Clean' and litter survey over two sections of the beach and recorded the different types of litter they found.
 They were quite shocked at the amount of rubbish in such a small area, particularly the number of pieces of plastic and rubber, and thought about ways they could encourage others to dispose of their rubbish carefully.
 Here is a summary of what we found!

 Make your own plankton net and explore Worthing's seashore:

 - Read our Beach Schools Evaluation - Summer 2015